tuanway/servoyMailMerge/README.md

 # servoyMailMerge

-Small utility for use with mail merges in a Servoy Smart Client solution.
-This was created using Apache POI and it is required for working functionality.

-# Import solution
+small Servoy smart client solution which allows one to repeatedly replace markers in a Microsoft Word Template or Outlook File Template.
+It was created using the Apache POI library.

+# How to install
-Move the included POI folder to the Servoy developer's plugins directory prior to usage.
+Move the included POI folder to the Servoy developer's plugins directory prior to usage (Apache POI libraries are required).
+Then import the dotxandoftToHTML.servoy solution within the Servoy IDE.
-To test funcionality import 'dotxandoftToHTML.servoy' solution.

 #Usage
+To start the utility, execute the convert function.
-The convert function takes in a pararmeter textToMerge.
+The function takes in a pararmeter textToMerge.
-It might look something like this:
+Which might look something like this:
 ```javascript
 var textToMerge = {
 	 '«FULLNAME»': 'Tuan Nguyen',